halfzebra/create-elm-app/template/README.md

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.

-If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API and [ports.](https://guide.elm-lang.org/interop/javascript.html#ports)
+If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API and JavaScript interoperation.
+The next section of this tutorial will explain it in more detail.

+## JavaScript Interop

+You can send and receive values from JavaScript using the concept of [ports.](https://guide.elm-lang.org/interop/javascript.html#ports).

+In the following example we will use JavaScript to change the page title dynamically.
+To make it work with files created by `create-elm-app` you need to modify
-To do it we need to modify src/index.js file to look like this:
+`src/index.js` file to look like this:

 ```js
 import './main.css';
 import { Main } from './Main.elm';